hirofumimurai/docker_contents/posts/20240217/main.md

 My trans:Be imitator to your God ,because you are loved for his children.

-Official: Becine unutatirs of Gos,as beloved children.-Eph.5:1
+Official: Become imitators of God,as beloved children.-Eph.5:1